FAQs

 By Whom?

-It's made easy by the teacher who brought back the kool kats' jive to North America in 1996, Miss Wolff.
-Along with assistant teachers and dancers.
-Miss Wolff is experienced, qualified and dedicated to bringing you the real McCoy!
+It's made easy by the teachers who brought back jiving and other dances to North America.
+Along with assistant teachers and dancers, Sophie is experienced, qualified and dedicated to bringing you the real McCoy!

 How Often?